prove-identity/prove-prefill-react-starter-kit-v3/README.md

-# Welcome to Official Prove Pre-Fill Starter Kit
+# Welcome to the Official Prove Pre-Fill Starter Kit
 Welcome to the Prove Pre-Fill Starter Kit!
 This project will showcase how the Prove Pre-Fill standard is expected to be implemented.
 This project combines both the Frontend and Backend with Prove Server & Client Side SDK's to give you a solid starting point for implementation.
 Get rolling now!

 ## Tech Stack